Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 This module is responsible for loading and saving the diagram into/from a JSON file.
 Loading/Saving can be invoked using the command palette or the keyboard shortcuts `CTRL-S` and `CTRL-O`.
-Additionally the default diagram, that is loaded by this module at startup, is defined here and can be loaded at any time using the corresponding command in the command palette or the keyboard shortcut `CTRL-SHIFT-D`.
+Additionally, the default diagram, that is loaded by this module at startup, is defined here and can be loaded at any time using the corresponding command in the command palette or the keyboard shortcut `CTRL-SHIFT-D`.

 The module loads/saves the sprotty model but also the current labels from the DFD Label module